tobbelobb/line-collision-detector/README.md

 # run
 ```

+It will tell you how it wants to be used.
+Be aware that it will create a file called `linc.log`.
+It may also create a debug model, if you asked for it.
+This model is meant to be inspected visually in another program.

 ## Compilation database
 If you need the compilation database (`compile_commands.json`), this can
 be generated within the Docker container with the following command: